hhvm/user-documentation/guides/hack/10-attributes/04-attribute-specification.md

-An attribute list is a comma-separates set of attribute specifiers enclosed in `<< ... >>`, where each attribute specifier has a name and an optional comma-separated list of values inside parentheses.
+An attribute list is a comma-separated set of attribute specifiers enclosed in `<< ... >>`, where each attribute specifier has a name and an optional comma-separated list of values inside parentheses.
 For example:

 ```Hack